Super Registration Act

 - Another big problem with Civil War, that again varied between writers, was the pro-reg side being led by people who actually had means to make normal law enforcement and military agencies less than near-helpless against metahuman criminals and de-facto private armies (never mind the diverse array of alien, extradimensional and time-travelling conquerors threatening the Earth), means not requiring dangerous experiments on people or production of notoriously difficult to control robots, but pointedly refused to do so.

 - The least strict interpretation was that you didn't have to register at all if you didn't plan on fighting crime or using your powers, otherwise you had to register and possibly submit to some basic safety training (like gun safety training but for superpowers), but as mentioned many other comics showed SHIELD agents bursting into people's homes at midnight and conscripting them by force.)
+It also didn't help that writers couldn't even agree on the scope of the act's jurisdiction, as some issues showed SHIELD troops arresting Silverclaw, who as she pointed out in the scene was a Brazilian citizen, and also Black Panther, who's not only not an American but a head of state.
+He, at least, was able to invoke Diplomatic Impunity.

-- In a neat bit of historical reference, The Bronze Age All-Star Comics series revealed the reason the Justice Society had broken up in the '50s: they were called before a thinly-disguised version of the House Un-American Activities Committee and asked to reveal their identities.
+- In a neat bit of historical reference, the Bronze Age All-Star Comics series revealed the reason the Justice Society had broken up in the '50s: they were called before a thinly-disguised version of the House Un-American Activities Committee and asked to reveal their identities.
 Unwilling to do so but also unwilling to go against the law, they stopped operating for a time.
 (In a Post-Crisis Retcon, this was changed to the actual HUAC.)

 - In the Post-Crisis DCU's background (related largely in the short-lived series Chase), the act passed by the HUAC actually kept any superheroes from operating openly from 1951 until at least the '80s or '90s, but by the time Superman showed up it had been largely forgotten by the public at large and quietly abolished with no fanfare.